TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

         # Copy a database dump from an external server.
 The public
         # SSH key found in the Tugboat Repository configuration must be
         # copied to the external server in order to use scp.
+        # TODO: Set the user credentials and path to your remote database file.
         - scp user@example.com:database.sql.gz /tmp/database.sql.gz
         - zcat /tmp/database.sql.gz | mysql tugboat
         - rm /tmp/database.sql.gz